Scenes from Goethe's Faust

-Scenes from Goethe's Faust (Szenen aus Goethes Faust) is a musical-theatrical work by composer Robert Schumann.
+Scenes from Goethe's Faust (German: Szenen aus Goethes Faust), WoO 3, is a musical-theatrical work by composer Robert Schumann.
 The work has been described as the height of his accomplishments in the realm of dramatic music.
 The work was written between 1844 and 1853 and is scored for SATB chorus, boys' chorus, orchestra, and a number of solo parts which, even with doubling, require seven solo singers, although eight (three sopranos, two mezzos, one tenor, one baritone, and one bass) is the usual number for a performance.
-Schumann never saw all three parts of the work performed in the same concert, or published together.
-Eric Sams comments 'There is no coherence in the orchestration, which audibly dates from two different periods (hand-horns in Part III, valve-horns elsewhere)', leading him to conclude that Schumann did not conceive the work as a whole, although late nineteenth-century ideas of performance mean that in the modern era the piece is predominantly heard with all three parts.
+A typical performance lasts two hours.